General affine adjunctions, Nullstellens\"atze, and dualities: Varieties of algebras

 Finally, upon recalling that, by \cite[Theorem 6.20]{Burris:81}, the mapping $\theta'\mapsto \theta'/\theta$ is an isomorphism of lattices between the lattice of congruences of $\F{(\nu)}$ extending $\theta$ and the lattice of congruences of $\F{(\nu)}/\theta$, we have

 In conclusion, (\ref{eq:nath}--\ref{eq:lattcong}) amount to the equivalence between $(\ref{l:null-subdirect-item2})$ and $(\ref{l:null-subdirect-item3})$. \end{proof}

 \begin{remark} Since Birkhoff's influential paper \cite{birkhoff1944subdirect} the theory of algebras definable by operations of finite arity only has been developed intensively.
 In \cite[Theorem 1]{birkhoff1944subdirect} Birkhoff pointed out, by way of motivation for his main result, that the Lasker-Noether theorem \cite{noether21} generalises easily to algebras whose congruences satisfy the ascending chain condition, even in the presence of operations of infinite arity.
 His main result \cite[Theorem 2]{birkhoff1944subdirect} then showed how to extend the Lasker-Noether theorem to any variety of algebras, without any chain condition, provided however that all operations be finitary.
-In short, Birkhoff's Subdirect Representation theorem (see e.g.\ \cite[Theorem 2.6]{jacobson80} for a textbook treatment) fails for infinitary varieties of algebras.
+In short, Birkhoff's subdirect representation theorem (see e.g.\ \cite[Theorem 2.6]{jacobson80} for a textbook treatment) fails for infinitary varieties of algebras.
 Much of the remaining general theory, however, carries over to the infinitary case.
 The two classical references on infinitary varieties are \cite{Slominsky:1959, Linton:1965}.
-Linton's paper \cite{Linton:1965}, in particular, extended Lawvere's categorical treatment of universal algebra \cite{lawvere63, lawverereprint}. \end{remark}

-As a consequence of Theorem \ref{thm:algnull}, the adjunction $\C^{q}\dashv \V^{q}$ need not be a duality for the whole variety $\Va$.
-The case of MV-algebras, treated in \cite{MarSpa12}, is a non-trivial example of the adjunction $\C^{q}\dashv \V^{q}$ that only fixes a subclass of the variety $\Va$.
-The following corollary provides some sufficient and some necessary conditions for the whole variety $\Va$ to be fixed under the composition $\C^{q}\circ \V^{q}$; it will also be useful to prove the dualities for Boolean algebras and $C^{*}$-algebras in sections \ref{s:stone} and \ref{s:stone-gelfand} of Part \ref{p:dualities}.
-In the light of Remark \ref{rem:Vpequiv}, instead than $\Vap$ we work with the equivalent category $\Va$.
+Linton's paper \cite{Linton:1965}, in particular, extended Lawvere's categorical treatment of universal algebra \cite{lawvere63, lawverereprint}. \end{remark} Closing a circle of ideas, let us indicate how to obtain a ring-theoretic {\it Nullstellensatz} from Theorem \ref{thm:algnull}.
+Continuing the notation in the Introduction, we consider an algebraically closed field $k$, and finitely many variables $X:=\{X_{1},\ldots,X_{n}\}$, $n\geq 0$ an integer.
+The $k$-algebra freely generated by $X$ is the polynomial ring $k[X]$.
+Congruences on any $k$-algebra are in one-one inclusion-preserving correspondence with ideals.
+We let $\Va$ be the variety of $k$-algebras, and we let $A:=k$.
+The details then depend on what definition one takes for the notion of radical ideal.
+We shall use: \begin{definition} An ideal of a $k$-algebra is \emph{radical} if, and only if, it is an intersection of maximal ideals. \end{definition} We use a classical result from commutative algebra; see e.g.\ \cite{atyiahmacdonald}.